 What is the Steel City Slam?

 The Steel City Slam is the only PSI Registered Poetry Slam venue in the city of Pittsburgh.
 Each year we select a team from open competition that represents Pittsburgh at the National Poetry Slam and any other regional slam tournaments.
-We hold a monthly slam (information below) year-round, although the official slam rankings begin in August and run through April, with a Grand Slam in late April or early May to determine the team.
+We hold a weekly slam (information below) year-round, although the official slam rankings begin in August and run through April, with a Grand Slam in late April or early May to determine the team.
 The first and second place slammers receive a cash prize, while the second place finisher wins something special.